Decentralised Finance and Automated Market Making: Execution and Speculation: Optimal trading when rates form in the CEX

+where the volatility parameter $\sigma$ is a nonnegative constant, and $(W_t)_{t\ge 0}$ is a standard Brownian motion.
+On the other hand, the unaffected marginal rate in the AMM is denoted by $(Z_t)_{t\ge 0}$. {In the absence of a CEX where prices form, the oracle $S$ is interpreted as a fundamental value observed by the agent.
+In this case, the main economic implications of our model remain valid.}

-In the absence of market frictions, continuous arbitrage between the oracle rate and the rate quoted in the AMM would make rates converge so that $S_t = Z_t$ at any time $t$.
-However, exchanges and AMMs are not frictionless, and the oracle rate is the most efficient rate (i.e., reflects all the information available) so we consider the following dynamics for $\left(Z_t\right)_{t\in[0,T]}:$ where $\beta > 0$ is the mean-reverting parameter, $\gamma > 0$ quantifies the dispersion induced by the trading flow that drives the AMM instantaneous rate $Z_t$ away from the oracle rate $S_t,$ and $(B_t)_{t \in [0,T]}$ is a standard Brownian motion independent of $(W_t)_{t \in [0,T]}.$
+In the absence of market frictions, continuous arbitrage between the oracle rate $S$ and the marginal rate $Z$ would make exchange rates converge so that $S_t = Z_t$ at any time $t$.
+However, exchanges and AMMs are not frictionless, and a portion of the trading flow is not informed, so we consider the following dynamics for the AMM's unaffected marginal rate: